You are listening to the Sean Hannity Radio Show Podcast.

 Yeah.

-Yeah, I hey Sean, this is Duncan again.
+Hey, Sean, this is Duncan again.

-I mean, I've I've written them letters.
+I mean, I've written him letters.

-You you've talked to him and told him this by by name, um, and that was fantastic of you to do.
+You've talked to him and told him this by name.

-You we're we're being faced right now with the same bureaucracy that has one of Trump's ears.
+We're being faced right now with the same bureaucracy that has one of Trump's ears.

-I mean, that's it's that simple.
+I mean, it's that simple.

-I've got to I listen, I brought it up in an interview.
+Listen, I brought it up in an interview.

 What happened in your case?

-Well, we found out that we had spies operating on our base, and then in and around a lot of our patrols.
+Well, we found out that we had spies operating on our base and then in and around a lot of our patrols.

-Um, when we ran what I call a sting operation, basically we collected on these guys for a while, found incontrovertible evidence against them, turned that over to our higher command.
+Basically, we collected on these guys for a while, found incontrovertible evidence against them, turned that over to our higher command.

 They refused to pick these spies up for one reason or another.

-And when the when I was faced with the the thought of uh releasing them, which was according to our protocol at that time, our rules of engagement that time, or confronting them myself and trying to get whatever is and all I could out of them.
+And when I was faced with the thought of releasing them, which was according to our protocol at that time, our rules of engagement at that time, or confronting them myself and trying to get whatever influenced them, I took matters in my own hands.

-Um I interrogated them myself, scared them into talking, and almost ended up in prison for it.
+I interrogated them myself, scared them into talking, and almost ended up in prison for it.

 Yeah, yeah.

-Yeah, I was facing it.
+Yeah, I was fake.

 Why, after listening to this, would anyone want to go?